mcmire/personal-content--writings/posts/ai-fact-or-fiction/Quotes.md

 >
 > [^zitron-rot-com-bubble]

+> \[T]he AI bubble has been part of the greater cargo cult of the Valley. … Why does anybody think LLMs are going to change anything?
+Because everybody vaguely came to the consensus that _ChatGPT was trending in the direction that something would change._
+>
+> And so the greater tech industry moved into full cargo cult mode. … Everybody has acted based on _reading the signs_ — ChatGPT’s meteoric growth meant that _it could be the next Google,_ and _because the economics had worked out in the past, they would work out here_, which is why everybody tells you that it’s just like Uber ([it isn’t](https://www.wheresyoured.at/ais-economics-dont-make-sense/#generative-ai-subscriptions-are-nothing-like-uber)) or AWS ([which cost $52 billion between 2003 and 2017](https://www.wheresyoured.at/premium-ai-isnt-too-big-to-fail/#:~:text=up%20the%20past.-,Billions,-of%20dollars%20of), or less than a quarter of What OpenAI and Anthropic raised in the last 6 months). …
+>
+> Most people trying to make these comparisons … don’t want you to think about it either, because part of the greater cargo cult is _making sure you don’t believe your lying eyes_ and focus on the greater signs that The Great Prophecy might come true, even if it’s not obvious what that means other than “ChatGPT is the biggest most hugest and most profitable company ever and everybody makes money on their investments.”
+>
+> [^zitron-cargo-culture]

+### On the devolution of venture capitalists

+> While the Valley’s legend has grown from risk-taking and fostering new ideas, venture capital works in reverse, overwhelmingly funding market consensus and piling into deals _after_ somebody else has risked their capital to keep it alive.
+Decades of encouraging people to fund startups with the express intention of hypergrowth — with Ben Horowitz [suggesting in 2010](https://a16z.com/the-case-for-the-fat-startup/?ref=wheresyoured.at) that having “zero chance of becoming a high-growth company” was tantamount to “being in purgatory” — has created a startup culture focused entirely on its Total Addressable Market and growth trajectory, which means that _companies are founded with that express intention._
+>
+> Venture capital funds companies that appeal to venture capital, which means Silicon Valley innovation is centered around finding ways to convince venture capital to give it money.
+While this might have worked a decade ago when there were still hypergrowth companies to build, it intellectually stunted the Valley, promoting and celebrating companies not based on the things they’ve built but the _shareholder value they’ve created_.
+A startup is considered a “success” not based on its tangible contribution to the future, but its ability to tick boxes either through funding, revenue growth, acquisitions, or valuation.
+Everything is about creating the signs that your company is part of the big thing that will supposedly lift every Silicon Valley valuation — after all, [61% of venture capital funding went to AI in 2025](https://www.oecd.org/en/about/news/announcements/2026/02/ai-firms-capture-61-percent-of-global-venture-capital-in-2025.html?ref=wheresyoured.at) — to the point that it isn’t really clear what anything means or what anybody is doing.
+>
+> [^zitron-cargo-culture]

 ### On the "glorious future"

 > In a piece published in early 2021, Altman proposed the concept of  “[Moore’s Law For Everything](https://moores.samaltman.com/?ref=wheresyoured.at)” …